Canon strives to create an attractive, motivational workplace environment for employees.

 |Return rate (%)||100||100||100||100||100|

-At Canon Group companies in Japan, worker-management relations are founded on the principle of prior consultation, that is, finding solutions through thorough discussion.
-Candid discussions between management and the labor union are held whenever policies that affect wages, working hours, safety and health, and welfare issues are to be implemented.
+At Canon Inc. and Canon Group companies in Japan, worker-management relations are founded on the principle of prior consultation, that is, finding solutions through thorough discussion.
+Candid discussions between management and the labor union are held whenever policies that affect wages, working hours, safety and health, and benefit programs are to be implemented.

-Every month, Canon Inc., Canon Marketing Japan, Fukushima Canon and Ueno Canon Materials convene a Central Worker/Management Conference with the Canon Workers’ Union to exchange opinions and information spanning a range of subjects.
+Every month, Canon Inc. convenes a Central Worker/ Management Conference with the Canon Workers’ Union* to exchange opinions and information spanning a range of subjects.
+The conference is attended by the CEO and senior management.

-The 2016 conference focused on recent developments at the company and within the workers’ union.
-Additionally, special committees have been established to consider wages, working hours, safety and health issues, and welfare.
+Additionally, special committees have been established to consider wages, working hours, safety and health issues, and benefit programs.
 Based on these conferences, new systems are established and policies enacted.
-As of the end of 2016, combined employee membership in the Canon Workers’ Union totaled 27,456, representing 81% of Canon Inc.’s workforce.
+As of the end of 2017, combined employee membership in the Canon Workers’ Union totaled 27,399, representing 80% of Canon Inc.’s workforce.

-Group companies in Japan hold a similar conference, which they refer to as the Canon Group Workers’ Union Conference.
+Group companies in Japan hold a similar conference, which they refer to as the Canon Group Workers’ Union Conference (Canon Inc. representatives also attend).
 This conference brings together 17 Group workers’ unions, including executives from 20 Group companies as well as representatives of the Canon Workers’ Union.
-In 2016, reports on the current situation of both labor and management throughout the Group as a whole were presented.
-As of the end of 2016, there were 52,160 employees in unions that belonged to the Canon Group Workers’ Union Conference.
+In 2017, reports on the current situation of both labor and management throughout the Group as a whole were presented.
+As of the end of 2017, there were 51,567 employees in unions that belonged to the Canon Group Workers’ Union Conference.

 In accordance with the labor laws of each country and region in which we operate, Canon continuously maintains proper labor relations based on thorough dialogue between labor and management at Group companies outside Japan.